Deca Games

-DECA Games is a game publisher and developer of video games that is headquartered in Berlin, Germany.
+Deca Games, stylized as DECA, is a game publisher and developer of video games that is headquartered in Berlin, Germany.
 The company's primary focus is on acquiring and operating older free-to-play games as a service.
 They are the current owners and developers of the massively multiplayer online shooter Realm of the Mad God.
 The company has also acquired a number of free-to-play mobile games, including DragonVale and multiple titles from Japanese publisher GREE (including Crime City, Knights and Dragons, Modern War and Kingdom Age).

 In August 2020, the company was acquired by Embracer Group, which made it as the sixth major operative group in the company to focus on free-to-play mobile games.

+Beginning in 2024, Deca began the process of taking over development of Star Trek Online from Cryptic Studios, with several Cryptic Studios personnel transitioning to Deca.
+Cryptic Studios was reorganized under Deca Games as a support studio.

+IUGO Mobile Entertainment, a former subsidiary, was shut down by Embracer Group in March 2025.

 Acquisitions

-DECA Games acquired mobile games Crime City, Kingdom Age, Knights and Dragons, and Modern War from Japanese publisher GREE on October 17, 2019.
+Deca Games acquired mobile games Crime City, Kingdom Age, Knights and Dragons, and Modern War from Japanese publisher GREE on October 17, 2019.

-DECA Games acquired DragonVale from Backflip Studios, which closed at the end of 2019, on March 17, 2020.
+Deca Games acquired DragonVale from Hasbro, who closed down the game's developer Backflip Studios at the end of 2019, on March 17, 2020.

+On February 21, 2023, Deca Games acquired the rights to various games developed by Next Games, including The Walking Dead: No Man's Land, due to Next Games' acquisition by Netflix.